Monday to Friday

-Dr. Victor Klinkenberg is researcher at the Faculty of Archaeology.
-He specialises in computer applications in archaeology and spatial analysis.
+Dr. Victor Klinkenberg is researcher and teacher at the Faculty of Archaeology.
+He specialises in digital archaeology, spatial analysis and micromorphology.
 Throughout his career, Victor participated in numerous (fieldwork) projects in The Netherlands, Germany, Turkey, Iraq, Cyprus and Greece.

 His PhD research was aimed at reconstructing activities at the Late Bronze Age settlement at Tell Sabi Abyad, Syria.
 This was part of the ERC funded “Consolidating Empire” research project, led by Dr. Bleda Düring.
 The PhD research project has been published as a monograph in the PIHANS series.

-Additionally, Victor is involved in the archaeological excavation project of Chlorakas-Palloures on Cyprus, functioning as field director.
-Together with scientific director dr. Bleda Düring and an international team of specialists and students the annual excavations have yielded spectacular data on the Middle and Late Chalcolithic of the island.
+Victor is field director of the archaeological excavation project of Chlorakas-Palloures on Cyprus.
+Together with scientific director dr. Bleda Düring and an international team of specialists and students the annual excavations have yielded spectacular data on the Middle and Late Chalcolithic of the island (palloures.eu).

 In 2020 Victor will work at the University of Cyprus on his research project “A Humble Abode.
 Building Cypriote Society in the Globalizing World of 3000 BC.”
 During this two year project, funded by the ONISILOS fellowship program of the University of Cyprus, Victor will investigate the nature and societal role of the Cypriote Chalcolithic roundhouse.
 To this end he will apply high resolution micromorphology and geochemistry to house floors of the excavation at Palloures.
 He will continue to be affiliated to Leiden University through the Palloures project.